Social Engineering is The Art of What Three Things?

 “Your account has been compromised.
 Please call this number to reset your password”.

-In that case, when you call the number, visher will leave and you hear an automated recording informing that your bank account has been compromised and ask for information such as bank account numbers and other sensitive information.
+In that case, when you call the number, the visher will leave and you hear an automated recording informing you that your bank account has been compromised and asking for information such as bank account numbers and other sensitive information.

-Pretexting is another social engineering technique where attackers focus on creating an excellent pretext, or a fabricated situation for the purpose of gaining sensitive information from victims’.
+Pretexting is another social engineering technique where attackers focus on creating an excellent pretext or a fabricated situation to gain sensitive information from victims.

 Typically, faith or trust is one of the most significant aspects of social engineering.
-So, a strong pretext is an important element to creating trust.
+So, a strong pretext is an important element in creating trust.

-That’s why; to building a trust on victim’s, pretexters (criminals) can impersonate as survey firm, police officers, bankers, tax authorities, insurance company, and audit firm.
+That’s why; to build trust in victims, pretexters (criminals) can impersonate survey firms, police officers, bankers, tax authorities, insurance companies, and audit firms.

 Pretexting Technique

 Pretexters use different types of strategy to steal victim’s personal information.
-For example, a pretexter may call to victim as a police officer, and ask victim’s some questions.
+For example, a pretexter may call the victim a police officer, and ask the victim some questions.
 In these attacks, the pretexter usually says they need some personal information to verify their (victim’s) identity.

 Baiting is other types of social engineering which uses a fake promise of a product to attract victim’s interest.
 They (attacker) bait users into a trap and then steal victim’s sensitive information or damage their systems with malware.